Neither the cause nor the mechanism of schizophrenia is known.

 What precisely causes schizophrenia is not known, but current research suggests a combination of hereditary and environmental factors.
 Fundamentally, however, it is a biologic problem (involving molecular and functional changes in the brain), although certain external factors such as major life stresses or substance use Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
-The substances involved tend to be members... read more can serve as triggers.
+The substances... read more can serve as triggers.

 Factors that make people vulnerable to schizophrenia include the following: